rajendra627/k8s-bootcamp/bootcamp/day1/exercise2.md

 ## Objective ##

-In this exercise you are going to be defining pod manifests and configuring the pod with probe, resource limits/requests, and QoS
+In this exercise you are going to be defining pod manifests and configuring the pod with probe, resource limits/requests, and QoS.
+If you are really stuck, see [solutions](./solutions/exercise2).

 ### Create and deploy pod that contains a single container. ###